 At the hearing, the Council will consider the administration's findings on the case as well as the student's rebuttal.
 Each side has the right to call witnesses in support of his/her case, and each side has the responsibility to notify those witnesses of the time and place of the Council meeting.
 Witnesses will participate in the hearing only during the time that they are called to testify.
 Hearings will be recorded.
+In the event the student determines to be represented by legal counsel, the college administration reserves the right to do likewise.

 Having heard all testimony, the Council will retire to decide the case.
 The Council has the authority to (1) uphold the Administration's initial decision on the case; (2) reverse the decision; or (3) modify the Administration's decision.
-The Chairperson will have the responsibility to notify the VP of Operations and the MCC President of the Council's findings.
-The VP of Operations will have the responsibility of notifying the student(s) of the Council's decision in writing (to be either hand-delivered or sent via certified mail).
+The Chairperson will have the responsibility to notify the appropriate administrator and the MCC President of the Council's findings.
+The President will charge an appropriate member of the college administration with the responsibility to notify the student of the outcome of the hearing within ten business days.
 The Council's decision will be the final level of institutional appeal.